 We’ve been able to round up 11 different breeds of freshwater pufferfish to look over with you so you can see if there are any that catch your eye.
 We’ll show you what they look like as well as supply you with some facts that might be relevant to each breed.
 Join us while we talk about size, filtration, color, aquarium length, and more to help you make an educated purchase.

-Types of Puffer Fish
+The 11 Types of Freshwater Puffer Fish

 1. Congo Puffer

-As the name implies, Congo pufferfish come from the rivers of Africa.
+As the name implies, Congo Puffers come from the rivers of Africa.
 They grow to about 6 inches long and will spend most of their time buried in the sand at the bottom of your aquarium hiding from potential predators.
 Many colors are available, including black, sand, and red, and the Congo will also adapt their color to their surroundings except for blue.
 They require a large tank and are extremely sensitive to nitrates, so the water needs to be heavily filtered, as is the case for most pufferfish.

 2. Dwarf Puffer

-The Dwarf pufferfish is also known as the Pea pufferfish and the Pygmy pufferfish.
+The Dwarf Puffer is also known as the Pea pufferfish and the Pygmy pufferfish.
 It’s one of the smallest pufferfish in the world and rarely gets larger than an inch and a half.
-The International Union for Conservation of Nature currently lists the Dwarf Puffer as vulnerable due to overharvesting habitat loss.
+The International Union for Conservation of Nature currently lists the Dwarf Puffer as vulnerable due to overharvesting and habitat loss.
 This breed is very popular in aquariums due to its bright colors and small size.
 It’s much easier to acquire the right size aquarium and filtration needed for a Dwarf than many of the other breeds.

 3. Fahaka Puffer

 The Fahaka Puffer is one of the larger breeds of pufferfish available, and it can reach a length of 16 inches when fully grown.
-These Fish are extremely aggressive, and only experienced keepers should try to own one of these breeds.
-You will need a tank at least 60-inches long with strong filtering capabilities, and you will also need to plant dense vegetation.
+These fish are extremely aggressive, and only experienced keepers should try to own one of these breeds.
+You will need a tank at least 60 inches long with strong filtering capabilities, and you will also need to plant dense vegetation.
 These fish are also known to go for your fingers while feeding and can deliver a painful bite.